Project

 Separate cues

 Kin recognition involves a perception component and a cue component, and can evolve adaptively by modification of either component.
-A requirement for adaptive evolution of a trait is that it is genetically encoded.
-Most evidence suggests that genetic perception abilities arise by co-option of traits used for other purposes.
-Evidence suggests, however, that the cue component must evolve adaptively for the purpose of kin discrimination itself.
-They key feature that must be explained is the extreme genetic polymorphism of the cue, which ensures that allelic variants are unlikely to be shared with non-kin.
-Thus, sharing an allele means that individuals are likely related.
-In other words, the identity of the cue correlates with relatedness, and can be used as the basis for kin recognition.
+They key feature is the extreme genetic polymorphism of the cue, which ensures that allelic variants are unlikely to be shared with non-kin.

 association Preference

-In addition to explaining kin recognition, my model as yielded new predictions for the evolution of kin association preference.
+In addition to explaining kin recognition, my model yielded new predictions for the evolution of kin association preference.
 Previously, it was thought that organisms associate preferentially with kin in order to direct help to kin.
-No models showed how this is possible.
-Moreover, amphibian larvae and fish associate preferentially with kin but do not exhibit helping behavior.
-My model showed that such kin association preference could evolve in response to discriminatory harming behaviors, such as found in amphibians and fish.
-This also provided an explanation for association preference behaviors even in cooperative species, where harming behaviors are often prevalent.
+However, some non-cooperative organisms, like frog tadpoles and fish, associate preferentially with kin.
+My model showed that such kin association preference can evolve in response to discriminatory harming behaviors.
+This provided an explanation for association preference behaviors in both cooperative and non-cooperative species.
+It extends to cooperative species because harming behaviors are often prevalent as behaviors that rob benefits of cooperation.

 Implications for social theory